AdobeDocs/experience-platform.en/help/data-science-workspace/recipe-notebook-migration.md

 ![folder structure](./images/migration/folder.png)

-The next step is to follow the [package source files into a recipe](./package-source-files-recipe.md) tutorial.
+The next step is to follow the [package source files into a recipe](./models-recipes/package-source-files-recipe.md) tutorial.
 This tutorial has a section that outlines building a docker image for a Scala (Spark) recipe.
 Once complete you are provided with the Docker image in Azure Container Registry along with the corresponding image URL.

-### Create a recipe
+### Create a recipe (Spark) {#create-recipe-spark}

-In order to create a recipe you need to have completed the [package source files](./package-source-files-recipe.md) tutorial and have your docker image URL ready.
+In order to create a recipe you need to have completed the [package source files](./models-recipes/package-source-files-recipe.md) tutorial and have your docker image URL ready.
 You can create a recipe with the UI or API.

-To build your recipe using the UI, follow the [import a packaged recipe (UI)](./import-packaged-recipe-ui.md) tutorial for Scala.
+To build your recipe using the UI, follow the [import a packaged recipe (UI)](./models-recipes/import-packaged-recipe-ui.md) tutorial for Scala.

-To build your recipe using the API, follow the [import a packaged recipe (API)](./import-packaged-recipe-api.md) tutorial for Scala.
+To build your recipe using the API, follow the [import a packaged recipe (API)](./models-recipes/import-packaged-recipe-api.md) tutorial for Scala.

-## PySpark migration guide
+## PySpark migration guide {#pyspark-migration-guide}

 For PySpark recipes, the recipe should be a docker image instead of a .egg binary.
 Additionally, changes have been made to the  Platform SDK for reading and writing datasets.

-### Read and write datasets
+### Read and write datasets (PySpark) {#pyspark-read-write}

 In order for existing recipes to Before you build the Docker image, review the following examples for reading and writing datasets in the  Platform SDK.
 If you are converting existing recipes, the Platform SDK needs to be updated.